 GOV.UK Verify allows people to use one account to prove their identity online securely for government services.
 GDS will work with the private sector to enable people to use the same account, which meets high government standards, to prove their identity online for private sector services, such as opening a bank account without having to go into a branch.

 As noted in the introduction, there remain a variety of approaches to identity assurance across the public and private sectors.
 The Verify identity assurance programme aims to establish a common trust framework to help improve this situation, but at present there remain multiple platforms, systems and approaches underway both within the public sector and the private sector.
-In particular there is the GOV.UK Verify system being built by the Government Digital Service, the existing Government Gateway platforms, Patient Access within the NHS and the multitude of approaches by local authorities and others.
-There are also a variety of initiatives happening in the private sector which aim to streamline and improve the ease with which consumers can prove who they are when they are online.

 As I have commented elsewhere